Can Large Language Models Generalize Procedures Across Representations?: Analysis

 $sim_u$ and $sim_b$ are functions that quantify the similarity between items of different relational complexities. $\alpha$ is a discount factor to assign more weights to binary items than unary items.
 In practice, we set $\alpha=0.4$, and measure unary item similarity by multi-set histogram-Jaccard over the distribution of node time durations.
 We measure binary item similarity by Weisfeiler–Lehman subtree kernel \citep{shervashidze2011weisfeiler} with 3 iterations over task graphs.\footnote{In practice, our algorithm can be described by: $AS(G_b, G_t) = 0.4(\frac{||(V_b, w_b)\cap(V_t, w_t)||}{||(V_b, w_b)\cup(V_t, w_t)||})+0.6(\frac{|E_t\cap E_b|}{|E_t\cup E_b|})$.}

 Intuitively, if successful instances tend to appear with many training items with moderate analogical strength, the generalization corresponds to a frequency-based explanation.
-If success is more correlated with a small number of training instances with high analogical strength, it means that the generalization adheres more to an analogical behavior pattern.
+If success is more correlated with training instances of high analogical strength, it suggests that the generalization adheres more to an analogical behavior pattern.

 \paragraph{Correlation analysis.} We focus on GRPO-trained Qwen-2.5-1.5B-Instruct on \texttt{NL}/\texttt{Graph}-only training, and \texttt{Graph$\rightarrow$NL} curriculum.
 We restrict our analysis to the train items that the model can answer correctly after training.
 We evaluate the hypotheses by correlating test accuracy with (i) the count of successfully learned training items beyond similarity $p$ (frequency-based), and (ii) the similarity of the $k$-th most similar item in the successfully learned training instances (analogy-based).
 We sweep $k \in \{1,...,10\}$ and $p \in \{0.1,...,0.9\}$ and use Pearson's $\rho$ as the correlation method.
 For each hypothesis, we report the statistically significant results with the highest support in Table~\ref{tab:freq_analogy_main}, and full results in Appendix~\ref{sec:freq_analogy_details}.